 If you have been told by NHS Test and Trace to self-isolate, either because you have tested positive for COVID-19 or prior to the 16th August 2021 you have been in contact with someone who has tested positive, you may be entitled to some financial support during your self-isolation period.
 You may also be eligible if you are the parent /guardian of a child 15 and under or 16-25 requiring additional support needs, who has been advised from the school / child care provider to isolate due to a confirmed case of COVID-19.

-IMPORTANT INFORMATION – A Track and Trace notification is not the same as an NHS self-isolation note.
-A Track and Track notification to self-isolate will have an 8 digit reference number.
+Important Information – A Track and Trace notification is not the same as an NHS self-isolation note.
+A Track and Trace notification to self-isolate will have an 8 digit reference number.
 If you have a self-isolation note this will contain 16 digits.

 In order to be considered for a Track and Trace Support payment you must provide a Track and Trace notification 8 digit reference number (if the claim is for you isolating), if for your child either the 8 digit reference for them (if tested positive) OR a letter from the school / child care provider, and have made an application within 14 days of the last day of your self-isolation period.

 People who live in North East Derbyshire and have received notification from NHS Test and Trace on or after the 28 September 2020 or identified as a close contact (prior to the 16th August 2021) by the NHS COVID-19 App from the 10 December 2020 to self-isolate, or the parent/guardian of a child 15 and under, 16-25 requiring additional support needs, advised to isolate from the school or child care provider will be entitled to a £500 support payment if you meet all of the following requirements:

 - You comply with the NHS Test and Trace notification to self-isolate;